-These days, being cast in a successful Netflix series is just as, if not more, exciting than a blockbuster movie.
+These days, being cast in a successful Netflix series is just as, if not more, exciting as a blockbuster movie.
 That’s because the streaming giant’s content is watched by millions upon millions of people around the world, catapulting its stars—usually young, unknown actors and actresses—to household name levels of fame in the process.

 Though Anya Taylor-Joy already had a slew of successful projects under her belt before she was cast as the lead in Netflix original The Queen’s Gambit, the 24-year-old has the show—and her performance in it—to thank for becoming the second youngest person to ever win a Golden Globe in the TV Best Actress category.
-(Angelina Jolie is the first, winning a Globe aged 23 for her 1999 performance in Gia.)
+(Angelina Jolie is the first, winning a Globe at age 23 for her 1999 performance in Gia.)

 For the virtual awards ceremony, Taylor-Joy wore not one, but two Dior gowns.
 For the beginning of the evening, she donned a stunning emerald Dior Haute Couture dress, complete with over $1 million of Tiffany & Co. diamonds.
 Her stylist Law Roach, who she shares with Zendaya, posted a video of the final touches ahead of the show.